-3D Printer to Defeat Combination Locks
+3D Printer Defeats Combination Locks (2 VIDEOS)

 With any evolving technology, the growth of 3D printing has been accompanied by a wealth of horror stories.
 In a matter of seconds – it would appear – someone with the right software can ‘print’ a thermonuclear device capable of destroying the world.
 Such were the quantity and level of paranoia of such stories, I’m surprised I’m even writing this, convinced I’d have been vaporized by now, if not imprisoned by an army of robots printed-off by some Ukrainian teenager who now rules the world.